 Our mentors come from diverse backgrounds, including:

-- Undergraduate students from Engineering, Medicine, Computer Science, and Biology
+Undergraduate students from across campus, including Engineering, Medicine, Computer Science, and Biology etc.

 How Mentors feel about their experience?